Arnab2010/firstWebApp/README.md

 # firstWebApp
-my web app college projct
+My web app college project.
-# i am making a shoping projct to help piple understand wat to buy and not
+# I am making a shopping project to help people understand what to buy and what to not.
-please correct my english if needed